ioBroker/ioBroker.docs/docs/en/config/cli.md

 - `npm install iobroker.admin` - update or install "admin" adapter
 - `npm install iobroker.js-controller` - update or install js-controller itself
-- `npm install https://github.com/husky-koglhof/ioBroker.hmm/tarball/master/` - install adapter direct from github or from some other place.
-It must be a ZIP or GZ package and must content package.json.
+- `npm install https://github.com/husky-koglhof/ioBroker.hmm/tarball/master/` - install adapter direct from GitHub or from some other place.
+It must be a ZIP or GZ package and must content `package.json`.

 If the adapter was installed, after call of `npm install ..` the restart of specified adapter or whole js-controller should be done so the changes will be active.

 This can be done with `iobroker restart adapterName` or just `iobroker restart`.
-See [here](#restart) for details.
+See [here](#iobroker-restart) for details.

 ***Note:*** only packages with the name `ioBroker.zzz` can be so installed.

-##iobroker start
+## iobroker start
 Starts the iobroker as a daemon.
-If the ioBroker yet started you will get the warning:
+If the ioBroker yet started, you will get the warning:

 `ioBroker controller daemon already running.
 PID: xx`

 ***Note for Windows:*** normally the ioBroker under Windows is started as service.
 This command will start second instance of ioBroker and this will lead to conflict.
 Use `serviceIoBroker.bat start` from ioBroker directory instead of `iobroker start` command.
-You should have administrator rights to startthe service.
+You should have administrator rights to start the service.

-##iobroker stop
+## iobroker stop
-Stops the iobroker if it runs as a daemon.
-If the ioBroker not started you will get the warning:
+It stops the iobroker if it runs as a daemon.
+If the ioBroker is not started, you will get the warning:

 `ioBroker controller daemon is not running`